ramesh12331/namaste_JavaScript/Season_2/Episode_07_Conclusion/README.md

 });
 ```

+**Explanation:**

+* Deep nesting reduces readability and maintainability.
+* Hard to debug and manage error handling.
-* Solution: Use Promises or async/await to flatten the structure.
+* Solution: Use Promises or async/await to flatten the code.

+**Summary:**

+* Callback hell occurs with sequential async operations.
+* Modern JS favors Promises and async/await for clarity.

+---

 ## ✅ Episode\_02: Promises

+**Definition:**
-* Represents a future value of an async operation.
-* States: Pending → Fulfilled → Rejected
+Represents a **future value** of an asynchronous operation.
+States: Pending → Fulfilled → Rejected.

-* Example:
+**Example:**

 ```javascript
 let promise = new Promise((resolve, reject) => {